 When developing, the Hero is fast to complete small tasks.
 When called upon, they provide quick results.
 Report a bug, it’s fixed fast!
 Need a feature, “Wow, what results!”
 The Hero certainly seems to be all the solutions to your problems.
 For a while.

 Eventually, the Hero inevitably becomes overwhelmed.
 The bugs, they’re too great to handle.
 Fix a bug, but it only fixes it in one spot.
 You test one spot, but miss all the others.
 Your users are unhappy, and your system costs increase drastically.

 Then, the Hero is busy.
-Or the costs increase too much, and in a last ditch attempt you call on another developer.
+Or the costs increase too much, and in a last ditch attempt, you call on another developer.
 But the new developer just makes everything worse.
-They’re slow to fix issues, and they just can’t seem to fix the problem.
+They’re slow to address issues, and they just can’t seem to resolve the problem.
 They complain about “spaghetti code” and they struggle to solve problems fast.
-Soon you hear them recommending a “redesign.”
+Soon you hear them urging a “redesign.”